Do you want to learn from some of the top scientists, theologians and thinkers in the world?

 If you elect to participate in the Sinai and Synapses Fellowship, you are committing to:

-- Six one-day all-day seminars in New York City in 2020 and 2021 (three times per year for two years) for learning, networking and program / content development, as well an additional day in the fall of 2021 for an alumni meeting.
-The first meeting is Thursday, February 27th, 2020, the second meeting is Wednesday, April 29th, 2020, and the third meeting is Monday, October 26th, 2020.
+- Six one-day seminars, ideally in-person in New York City but potentially by Zoom, in 2022 and 2023 (three times per year for two years) for learning, networking and program / content development, as well an additional day in the fall of 2023 for an alumni meeting.
+The first meeting is Thursday, February 10th, the second meeting is Thursday, April 28th, and the third meeting will be on Tuesday, October 25th.
 There are significant subsidies available to help cover travel costs, so do not let finances impact whether or not you apply!

-- Approximately four to six video chats and/or Slack chats (of about one hour) per year for check-ins and deeper conversations.
+- Approximately four to six video chats (of about one hour) per year for check-ins and deeper conversations

 Who are we looking for?